Skip to content

 How many touchpoints with a healthcare provider does a patient typically have?
 Medicare patients have reported receiving care from five or more physicians within the span of a year (Senate Committee of Finance).
 And for a single medical condition, some patients have as many as “50 interactions in a three-month period (through various modes of communication) between patient, primary care physician, and other physicians” (NEJM).
 Let’s expand on what this can look like:

 Imagine a patient with dementia.
 They first visit their primary care physician, who refers them to a neurologist.
-At the neurologist's office, the patient must recount their entire medical history, including symptoms, previous tests, treatments, and medications, despite having already provided this information to their primary care physician.
+At the neurologist's office, the patient must recount their entire medical history, including symptoms, previous cognitive function tests, treatments, and medications, despite having already provided this information to their primary care physician.
 After a few weeks, the patient is referred to a geriatric psychiatrist, where they once again have to repeat their medical history and treatment details.

 This repetitive process frustrates the patient and makes them feel that the healthcare system is disjointed and inefficient.
 They feel like a number rather than a person, and their trust in healthcare providers diminishes.
 The lack of continuity in care means that each provider works with incomplete information, leading to miscommunication, redundant tests, and delays in receiving appropriate treatment.
 The overall experience is marred by unnecessary and redundant touchpoints, making the patient feel overwhelmed and undervalued.